Calories167 Per Serving

 |Dietary Fiber||4 g|

-3 red or green apples, cored and thinly sliced into about 12 pieces each
+3 medium green or red apples, such as Granny Smith or Red Delicious, cored and thinly sliced into about 12 wedges each

-In a small bowl, combine dried cranberries/ raisins, almonds, and sunflower seeds.
+In a small bowl, stir together the cranberries, almonds, and sunflower seeds.

-Use the spoon to drizzle half the peanut butter mixture over the plated apple slices; sprinkle with half the cranberry mixture.
-Layer the remaining apples on top and repeat with remaining peanut butter and cranberry mixture.
-Serve.
+Using a spoon, drizzle half the peanut butter mixture over the apple wedges.
+Sprinkle with half the cranberry mixture.
+Layer the remaining apples over the cranberry mixture.
+Drizzle the remaining peanut butter mixture over all.
+Sprinkle the remaining cranberry mixture over all.

-Keep it Healthy: Always opt for unsweetened dried fruit—the sweetened varieties contain too much unnecessary sugar.
+Keep it Healthy: Always opt for dried unsweetened fruit.
+The sweetened varieties contain unnecessary added sugar.

-Tip: The sky’s the limit when it comes to toppings for these apple nachos: any dried fruit, chopped nuts, pumpkin seeds, granola, or unsweetened shredded coconut.
+Tip: For variety, try other toppings for the apple nachos, such as any type of dried unsweetened fruit, unsalted chopped nuts, unsalted pumpkin seeds, low-fat granola, or unsweetened shredded coconut.

 Copyright © 2018 American Heart Association, Healthy for Good™.
 Every purchase helps fund the work of the AHA/ASA.